 The Fourth of July is a time of fireworks, family fun, and cookouts.
 When you’re pregnant or have a small child, you instantly think about someone else before thinking about yourself.
 Your days of flying off the handle and doing whatever you like at a moment’s notice without regard for safety are long gone — but you’ll be happy to know you don’t have to make huge changes to your July 4th celebration if you’re pregnant or nursing.

 Pregnant women and new mothers worry equally about the impact of those loud firework booms on new ears.
-Pregnant women don’t have to worry about.
+However, pregnant women don’t have to worry about it.
 Fetal ears are not developed until about the 30th week of gestation.
 If you are past the 30-week mark, your body provides quite the muffle for loud noises.
-You may notice baby moving more with the fireworks, but there are no known negative side effects on pregnancy associated with fireworks.
+You may notice the baby moving more with the fireworks, but there are no known negative side effects on pregnancy associated with fireworks.